 Our AssessmentAmazon.com has thousands of blenders in all price ranges and sizes.
 It is an excellent source for owner reviews of blenders -- which often note durability problems that are missed by some professional tests.
 It's also a great way to learn how well the blender performs in real-world use.
 Many of these blenders from Vitamix and Blendtec get stellar ratings with hundreds or even thousands of reviews posted, and many cheaper models do as well as their more expensive competition.

 Our AssessmentBedBathandBeyond.com is a popular site for appliance purchases, and they have dozens of blenders to choose from.
 While there are not as many reviews for some blenders here as there is at Amazon.com, others get even more reviews.
 Owners provide detailed feedback, including pros and cons.
 There are also ratings breakdowns for value and quality, and a percentage listed of those who would refer the product to a friend.

 Our AssessmentLike BedBathandBeyond.com, Target.com has fewer reviews overall for individual blenders, but there are plenty of blenders on this site and many have dozens of reviews.
 It's a great resource for mid-level, general use blenders, which dominate the search results.
 Ratings are given for overall averages as well as for total value.

 by Contributors to Walmart.com

 Our AssessmentWalmart.com is a great resource for mid-level, general use blenders, as well as less expensive models that might fall by the wayside on other sites.
-Reviews are a little hard to access, you have to know where to look to get them to come up (the very bottom of each product page, small blue letters), but tend to be thorough and well-thought-out.
+The top blenders get quite a few reviews, sometimes hundreds.
+Reviewers can also say if they would recommend the product to a friend.